 We often see people who really struggle to lose weight and/or maintain their ideal weight.
-It can be very frustrating when you feel you are doing all the “right” things but nothing seems to work or stick.
+It can be very frustrating when you feel you are doing all the “right” things, but nothing seems to work or stick.

 If you then go back to eating in the way you were before, guess what happens?
 You go back to being the way you were!
-Shifting the emphasis to “I’m making healthier choices to improve my general nutrition and health”, puts YOU in control, not the “diet”.
+And therefore, put on more weight.

 Your friend might lose lots of weight on a high fat diet (e.g. Ketogenic), but you may put on weight with this diet.
 Similarly, some people may do well on a diet with lots of carbohydrate, but for many others it will be a disaster.

 Most people will find it very difficult to lose weight and keep it off if they are very sedentary.
-The human body is designed to move and everything works so much better when there is the appropriate amount (see below) of movement and challenge.
+The human body is designed to move and everything works so much better when there is the appropriate amount of movement and challenge.

 Too much exercise